ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/facebook-ad-library.md

 ### Reports are sketchy

 The data of the reports is aggregated by Facebook page or by geographic area, and it contains only the following fields:

-* Page ID
+- Page ID
-* Page Name
+- Page Name
-* Disclaimer
+- Disclaimer
-* Amount Spent
+- Amount Spent
-* Number of Ads in Library
+- Number of Ads in Library

 In particular, the reports provides no information about the content of the ads.

 ### Incomplete documentation of the API

-In our effort to use the Ads Library API, we experienced difficulties with the documentation, either because the needed information was hard to locate or simply missing.
-In particular, we ran through the following issues :
+In our effort to use the Ads Library API, we experienced difficulties with the documentation, either because the needed information was hard to locate or missing altogether.
+In particular, we ran through the following issues:

-* The query parameter `ad_active_status` has an undocumented default value equal to `ACTIVE`, while the value `ALL` is needed to fetch all the ads.
+- The query parameter `ad_active_status` has an undocumented default value equal to `ACTIVE`, while the value `ALL` is needed to fetch all the ads.
+This means that by default, a very limited subset of all ads is returned.
-* The query parameter `search_terms` is required in some cases and optional in other cases, depending on the other query parameters in a manner that is not documented.
+- The query parameter `search_terms` is required in some cases and optional in other cases, depending on the other query parameters in a manner that is not documented.
 Its value can be set to the empty string, but the semantics of such a value is not explained.
-* As of May 15th, 2019, the documentation stated that the query parameter `limit` could be used to specify the number of ads to return and that its value could be as high as 5000.
+- As of May 15th, 2019, the documentation stated that the query parameter `limit` could be used to specify the number of ads to return and that its value could be as high as 5000.
 We observed that depending on countries, setting a value higher than 250 resulted in frequent errors.
 As of June 13rd, 2019, this parameter is no longer documented in the Ads Library API documentation, while still in use.

-### Poor availability of the API and the reports
+### Poor availability of both API and reports

 Requests to the API lead frequently and unpredictably to undocumented errors.
 We encountered the following kind of errors:

-* An HTTP error with unsuited code 400 (Bad Request) whose error body is `{"error":{"message":"(#2) Service temporarily unavailable","type":"OAuthException","is_transient":true,"code":2,"fbtrace_id":"..."}}`
+- An HTTP error with unsuited code 400 (Bad Request) whose error body is `{"error":{"message":"(#2) Service temporarily unavailable", "type":"OAuthException", "is_transient":true, "code":2, "fbtrace_id":"..."}}`.
-* An HTTP error with code 500 (Internal Server Error) whose error body is `{"error":{"code":1,"message":"An unknown error occurred","error_subcode":99}}`
+- An HTTP error with code 500 (Internal Server Error) whose error body is `{"error":{"code":1, "message":"An unknown error occurred", "error_subcode":99}}`.
-* An HTTP error with code 500 (Internal Server Error) whose error body is `{"error":{"code":1,"message":"Please reduce the amount of data you're asking for, then retry your request"}}`
+- An HTTP error with code 500 (Internal Server Error) whose error body is `{"error":{"code":1, "message":"Please reduce the amount of data you're asking for, then retry your request"}}`.
+While this one has a clear message, it is triggered randomly.
-* An HTTP error with unsuited code 400 (Bad Request) whose [error body](https://github.com/ambanum/disinfo.quaidorsay.fr/pull/48#discussion_r289450102) is an HTTP page displaying the text "Sorry, something went wrong.
-We're working on it and we'll get it fixed as soon as we can."
+- An HTTP error with unsuited code 400 (Bad Request) whose [error body](https://github.com/ambanum/disinfo.quaidorsay.fr/pull/48#discussion_r289450102) is an HTTP page displaying the text “_Sorry, something went wrong.
+We're working on it and we’ll get it fixed as soon as we can._”.

-We also observed that the CSV files of the all the reports were unavailable on May 27th for several hours.
+We also observed that the CSV files of all the reports were [unavailable](https://twitter.com/michel_blancard/status/1133002243702239232) on May 27th for several hours, with no notification.

 ### Pagination

 Results to a query to the API are paginated, requiring several requests to fetch all the results.
 The response to each query contains a cursor to the next query.
 As the documentation states, this cursor is a random string that points to a specific element in the list of the results.
 This cursor cannot be guessed by the API client.
-Consequently, each request for a given query must be sent after the results of the previous query have been received, preventing parallelization.
+Consequently, each request for a given query must be sent after the results of the previous query have been received, preventing parallelization and slowing down downloads.

 This pagination system is brittle when the number of results is high compared to the page size, and when the list of results is mutable.
 The [documentation explicitely states](https://developers.facebook.com/docs/graph-api/using-graph-api/#paging) that a cursor becomes invalid when its associated element is removed from the list.
 We observed that progression though the pages frequently breaks unrecoverably as if the cursor became invalid, at which point going back to the first result page is the only option.

 The poor availability of the API, combined with the pagination system that requires numerous requests, makes it hard to download the entirety of the Ads Library for every country and impossible for some.
-The USA counts 3.8 mission ads and we observed that requests cannot ask for more that 2000 ads each.
-To reach the last page, one has to successfully execute about 1900 requests in order, which we found impossible to achieve in the two weeks we tried.
-Furthermore, we observed that such a request takes 11 seconds in average to complete.
-The download is expected to take about 6 hours, independently of the equipement used by the API client since parallelization is impossible.
+The USA, for instance, counts 3.8 million ads and we observed that requests cannot ask for more that 2000 ads each.
+To reach the last page, one has to successfully execute about 1900 requests in order, which we found **impossible to achieve in the two weeks we tried**.
+Furthermore, we observed that such a request takes 11 seconds on average to complete.
+The download is expected to take about 6 hours, independently of the equipment used by the API client since parallelization is impossible.

 Despite the aforementioned challenges, the Ads Library can be downloaded exhaustively for countries that were recently added (like the members of the European Union as of June 2019) with enough time and retries.
 However, this becomes increasingly difficult as the stock of ads grows.